Youssefb89/HopIn/docs/my-rides/README.md

 This page is for active or accepted ride activity.

-So I think of it like this:
+It can be understood like this:

 - `My Requests` = pending things
 - `My Rides` = real ride activity